VernitaJ/car_simulation/README.md

 - [Road models: City map](https://sketchfab.com/3d-models/low-poly-modular-roads-free-asset-pack-d202f189bd5e46bb984eaa25398e200f)

 ## Developers get started guide
-To start of with make sure you have the resources needed to work with this.
+To start off with make sure you have the resources needed to work with this.
 For the resources used please refer to the "Resources used" section.

 Firstly make sure you go and install the latest version of SMCE at [smce_gd](https://github.com/ItJustWorksTM/smce-gd) and clone the repository [group-2](https://github.com/DIT112-V21/group-02) and open the project with an IDE of your choice.
 For information on how to install the SMCE refer to: https://github.com/ItJustWorksTM/smce-gd/wiki#setup-with-prebuilts.